Joe Anders

-Joe Alfie Winslet Mendes (born December 22, 2003), known professionally as Joe Anders, is an American-British actor.
+Joe Alfie Winslet Mendes (born December 22, 2003), known professionally as Joe Anders, is an American-British actor, screenwriter and composer.
 He is the son of actress Kate Winslet and film director Sam Mendes, and the younger half-brother of actress Mia Threapleton.
-He made his film debut with a small part in the war drama 1917 (2019), and has appeared in the television drama film I Am Ruth (2022), in the biographical war drama Lee (2023), and had his first leading role in the musical coming-of-age romantic comedy Bonus Track (2023).
-He also wrote the screenplay for the upcoming film Goodbye June (2025), his mother's directorial debut.
+He began his career with a small part in the war drama 1917 (2019), the Channel 4 film I Am Ruth (2022) and the biographical war drama Lee (2023) before starring in the musical coming-of-age romantic comedy Bonus Track (2023).
+He also wrote the screenplay for the film Goodbye June (2025), his mother's directorial debut.

 Early life

-Anders was born Joe Alfie Winslet Mendes in New York City on December 22, 2003, to British actress Kate Winslet and British film director Sam Mendes.
-His parents divorced in 2010, when he was six years old.
+Anders was born Joe Alfie Winslet Mendes in New York City on December 22, 2003, to English actress Kate Winslet and film director Sam Mendes.
+His parents separated in 2010, when he was six years old, and divorced in 2011.
 His father identifies as a secular Jew.
-He has three half-siblings; an older half-sister from his mother's first marriage to painter-filmmaker Jim Threapleton, actress Mia Threapleton (born 2000); a younger half-brother (born 2013) from his mother's third marriage to English businessman Edward Abel Smith; and a younger half-sister (born 2017) from his father's second marriage to English trumpet player Alison Balsom.
+He has three half-siblings: an older half-sister from his mother's first marriage to painter-filmmaker Jim Threapleton, actress Mia Threapleton (born 2000); a younger half-brother (born 2013) from his mother's third marriage to English businessman Edward Abel Smith; and a younger half-sister (born 2017) from his father's second marriage to English trumpet player Alison Balsom.
 His stepfather, Edward Abel Smith, is the former head of marketing promotion and astronaut experience at Virgin Galactic and the nephew of the company's co-founder, English business mogul Richard Branson.
 After marrying Winslet in 2012, Abel Smith became a stay-at-home dad helping her raise her children.

 His maternal grandmother worked as a nanny and waitress, and his maternal grandfather was a struggling actor who took labouring jobs to support the family.
 His maternal great-grandparents were both actors and ran the Reading Repertory Theatre Company.
 His paternal grandfather, Jameson Peter Mendes, was a Roman Catholic University professor of Portuguese descent from Trinidad and Tobago, and his paternal grandmother, novelist Valerie Mendes, is an English Jew.
 His paternal great-grandfather was the Trinidadian writer Alfred Mendes.
 He also has Irish and Swedish ancestry through his mother.
-His maternal great-grandparents were both actors and ran the Reading Repertory Theatre Company.
 His maternal five times great-grandfather, Anders Jonsson, was an agricultural slave labourer in Sweden and was arrested for stealing potatoes and honey to feed his family and died in prison from typhoid in 1832, while waiting for his appeal.

 Anders grew up between New York City and England.
 In 2010, he relocated with his mother and half-sister from New York to England to avoid paparazzi, and since 2013 they have lived in West Wittering, Sussex.